Skip to Main Content

 • your specific role in the described work

-2. URL to Complete List of Published Work (component of Contributions to Science section)
+2. URL to Complete List of your Published Work (part of the Contributions to Science section)

 • Start putting together your online bibliography as soon as possible.
-My Bibliography (in My NCBI) is the tool that NIH recommends:
+My Bibliography (in My NCBI) is the tool that NIH recommends.
+If new to My NCBI, see information on setting up a My NCBI login.

 • Alternatives to My Bibliography?
 (From NIH Biosketch FAQ #4):